 Instead, legislators talked about the state’s record surplus, federal stimulus money

-Members of the Idaho Legislature’s Joint Finance-Appropriations Committee meet Tuesday at the Idaho Capitol.
+Members of the Idaho Legislature’s Joint Finance-Appropriations Committee in an October 2021 meeting at the Idaho Capitol.
 (Clark Corbin/Idaho Capital Sun)

 The Idaho Legislature’s Joint Finance-Appropriations Committee on Tuesday did not discuss or debate Lt.
 Gov. Janice McGeachin’s supplemental budget request to have taxpayers cover her outside legal bills.

 Instead, JFAC members and staff budget analysts took a deep dive into the state budget and revenue picture, including other supplemental budget requests, during a daylong meeting at the Idaho Capitol.

 JFAC members did not discuss — and nobody asked about — McGeachin’s request to have taxpayers spend $50,000 to cover her legal bills stemming from a successful Idaho Press Club lawsuit filed to obtain public records of McGeachin’s education task force.

 A day earlier, on Monday, JFAC’s four Democrats — Sens.
 Janie Ward-Engelking, D-Boise and Mark Nye, D-Pocatello, and Reps.
 Brooke Green and Colin Nash, both D-Boise, sent a letter to McGeachin asking for more information about her supplemental budget request for legal bills.
 The Democrats asked McGeachin how she would pay for the court-ordered costs and fees.
 They also asked for unredacted copies of McGeachin’s legal invoices and her legal agreement with her private attorney.

 Nash told the Idaho Capital Sun on Tuesday afternoon that he has not received a response from McGeachin or any of the records Democrats asked McGeachin to provide.